psi4/psi4/doc/sphinxman/source/dft.rst

     energy('b3lyp')

-This will run a B3LYP Restricted Kohn-Sham (RKS) on neutral singlet Helium in :math:`D_{2h}` spatial symmetry with a minimal ``STO-3G`` basis, 1.0E-8 energy and density convergence criteria, a PK ERI algorithm, symmetric orthogonalization, DIIS, and a core Hamiltonian guess.
-For more information on any of these options, see the relevant section below, or in the Hartree-Fock section above.
+This will run a B3LYP Restricted Kohn--Sham (RKS) on neutral singlet Helium in :math:`D_{2h}` spatial symmetry with a minimal ``STO-3G`` basis, 1.0E-6 energy and density convergence criteria, a DF ERI algorithm, symmetric orthogonalization, DIIS, and a core Hamiltonian guess (because single atom).
+For more information on any of these options, see the relevant section below, or in the preceding :ref:`Hartree--Fock section <sec:scf>`.

 Spin/Symmetry Treatment
 ~~~~~~~~~~~~~~~~~~~~~~~

 |PSIfour| implements the most popular spin specializations of KS-DFT, including:

-Restricted Kohn-Sham (RKS) [Default]
+Restricted Kohn--Sham (RKS) [Default]
   Appropriate only for closed-shell singlet systems, but twice as efficient
   as the other flavors, as the alpha and beta densities are constrained to be
   identical.
-Unrestricted Kohn-Sham (UKS)
+Unrestricted Kohn--Sham (UKS)
-  Appropriate for most open-shell systems, and fairly easy to converge.
+  Appropriate for most open-shell systems and fairly easy to converge.
   The spatial parts of the alpha and beta orbitals are fully independent of each
   other, which allows a considerable amount of flexibility in the wavefunction.
   However, this flexibility comes at the cost of spin symmetry; the resultant